16 Nov Perceptions of Safety and Security among Journalists in the Philippines

 About the respondents

-- The journalists that were interviewed was a mix of full-time employed and freelance journalists.
+- The journalists that were interviewed were a mix of full-time employed and freelance journalists.
 Ten journalists employed full-time with different news agencies, one TV show host, and three freelance journalists who contribute regularly to both mainstream and independent news agencies.

 - While eleven of the journalists work in online news, and four in radio, most of the journalists have experience in print, broadcast, video and radio newsroom.